 Tour Options for Student Groups

-Schedule a guided tour of the internationally known Museum of American Glass or opt for a more hands-on approach with our curatorial touch cart to hold the tools of the glassmaking trade and the objects they make!
+Schedule a guided tour of the internationally known Museum of American Glass to learn the chronological history of the American glass industry and the innovative ways glassmaking has evolved in modern times.

 Tours are 45-minutes in length and limited to 20 students at a time.
 Available for grades 3 through 12.